Servlet Life Cycle

 Java Servlet Response

-Let us explore the HTTP Response object which is used to send appropriate data from server to client.
+Let us explore the HTTP Response object, which is used to send appropriate data from server to client.

 1. HTTP Response Header

 Headers in response must be set before writing data into it.
-You can set it as key-value pair in the following way-
+You can set it as a key-value pair in the following way-

 2. HTTP Response Content Type

-This is a header used to tell the browser, the kind of data being returned.
+This is a header used to tell the browser the kind of data being returned.
 The default for servlets is text/plain, but text/HTML is usually explicitly specified.
 This header can be set in the following way-

 3. HTTP Response Content Length